alliance-genome/agr_curation/README.md

    git push origin release/vx.y.z-rca
    ```
 3. Create a pull request to merge this release branch in beta
-4. After PR approval and merge, continue with [release creation](#release-creation) to trigger deloyment to the beta environment.
+4. After PR approval and merge, do the necessary [deployment steps](#deploying-to-beta-or-production)
+   to deploy this code successfully to the beta environment.
 5. After prerelease creation and deployment, merge the beta branch back to alpha and push to github
    ```bash
    git pull